 If you want a more detailed guide on creating a vision statement, check out our comprehensive guide: How To Write A Good Vision Statement

-The second tab of the template will allow you to input the strategic values of your organization.
+The second tab of the strategic plan template will allow you to input the strategic values of your organization.
 While organizational values can often be overlooked or considered ‘just for show’, our view is different – we see Values as a critical part of the strategic planning process – the reason being, that they go right to the heart of the most important ingredient of your strategy – your people.

 When creating organizational values, if you find yourself struggling to come up with values that truly resonate with your company, think about your next hire: